 Adorn her with flowers.
 Place any medals you have of the Saints by her.
-You may also choose to have Fr.
-Tim bless a rose using the prayer from the Recipe for Renewal page included in the Kit.
-These rose petals may be distributed to family and friends with intentions offered up to Our Lady of the Cape.
+You may also choose to buy a rose or roses and have your priest bless them using the Dominican prayer from the Recipe for Renewal sheet.*

 Pray the Marian Consecration Daily Prayer and offer up petitions.

-Begin the nine day Marian Consecration for Little Souls retreat. (download free retreat guide)
+Begin the nine day Marian Consecration for Little Souls retreat. (download free retreat guide at FrGandBB.com)

-Pray the Rosary. (praying with the God’s Favored Lady DVD is ideal for catechetical purposes.)
+Pray the Rosary. (praying with the included Rosary DVD is ideal for catechetical purposes)

 Consider enrolling in the Confraternity of the Most Holy Rosary – Click “HERE”

 It is anticipated that individuals will recite the Marian Consecration Daily prayer which can be left by the statue of Our Lady of the Cape.